You're trying to create a Plant Schedule, but are receiving an error message – or the schedule is not generating.

 1. If you're selecting a Work Area, or have Work Areas in the drawing, you can try freezing the work area layer, to see if that has any effect on generating the schedule.
 You can do this by typing LAYFRZ in the Command line and pressing Enter, then selecting the layer of your Work Area.

-2. In the Plant Schedule dialog box, check the Entire Palette box.
+2. In the Plant Schedule dialog box, select the Entire Palette option.
 Click OK to enact the change.

 If checking this box allows you to generate a schedule, we know the issue has something to do with attempting to generate the quantities.
 If this is the case ...